 Sustainable development seems like an obvious choice.
 However, there are many obstacles to its integration.

 Using the four pillars of sustainability costs a lot of capital.
 We would need to replace tons of existing infrastructure and machining with new ones.
-Also, things like renewable energy and bioplastics are not as efficient as fossil fuel-based options.
-People would have to use a lot more of each to achieve the same results, which drives up costs.
+Also, renewable energy and bioplastics are less efficient than fossil fuel-based options.
+People would have to use more of each to achieve the same results, which drives up costs.